-- Nutrient-rich fruits and vegetables.
-A heart-healthy diet optimizes plant-based foods such as vegetables and fruits that are high in dietary fiber, complex carbohydrate, vitamins, minerals, polyunsaturated fatty acids, and phytochemicals.
+- Nutrient-rich fruits and vegetables: A heart-healthy diet optimizes plant-based foods such as vegetables and fruits that are high in dietary fiber, complex carbohydrates, vitamins, minerals, polyunsaturated fatty acids, and phytochemicals.

-- Nuts and seeds.
-Among their benefits, nuts can reduce your risk for heart disease.
+- Nuts and seeds: Among their benefits, nuts can reduce your risk of heart disease.
 Despite being high in calories, nuts don’t contribute to weight gain when you eat them in moderation.
 An ounce or two of raw almonds or other nuts and seeds can provide those benefits.

-Breakfast: Smoothie that includes a grass-fed whey protein powder, unsweetened almond butter, organic berries, and avocado
+Breakfast: Smoothie that includes a grass-fed whey protein powder, walnuts, organic berries, and avocado (recipe here)